samuel-jimenez/GramEditor/docs/src/development/glossary.md

 - `DapStore`: Is an entity that manages debugger sessions
 - `debugger::Session`: Is an entity that manages the lifecycle of a debug session and communication with DAPS
-- `BreakpointStore`: Is an entity that manages breakpoints states in local and remote instances of Zed
+- `BreakpointStore`: Is an entity that manages breakpoints states in local and remote instances of Tehanu
 - `DebugSession`: Manages a debug session's UI and running state
 - `RunningState`: Directly manages all the views of a debug session
 - `VariableList`: The variable and watch list view of a debug session